ABRG-Models/AttractorScaffolding/README.md

 ## Prerequisites:

-cmake, a c++ compiler and the library mpir are required.
+cmake, a c++ compiler and the libraries mpir and jsoncpp are required.
 On Ubuntu or Debian:

 ```bash
 sudo apt install cmake build-essential